|American Sign Language and Early Literacy|

 Snoddon also comments on current infant hearing screening and early intervention and the gaps in these services.
 She discusses gatekeeper individuals and institutions that restrict access to ASL for young Deaf children and their families.
 Finally, she reports on public resources for supporting ASL literacy and the implications of her findings regarding the benefits of early ASL literacy programming for Deaf children and their families.

-Kristin Snoddon is Assistant Professor, School of Linguistics and Language Studies, Carleton University, Ottawa, Canada.
+Kristin Snoddon is an assistant professor in the School of Linguistics and Language Studies at Carleton University in Canada.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST